segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 ### Sending events

-To send events define `createContactactivity` destination action.
-In addition to `User Identities` field, additional fields such as `Event name`, `Event timestamp`, and `Event properties` may be defined.
+To send events, define the `createContactactivity` destination action.
+In addition to the `User Identities` field, additional fields such as `Event name`, `Event timestamp`, and `Event properties` may be defined.
 Refer to documentation for each field when defining the destination action.

 ### Adding users to and removing from lists